nalexopo/BasicDaisy/README.md

 # BasicDaisy
 A basic project setup based on the daisy seed board by Electrosmith, to be used as an STM dev board.

 The motivation for this setup is the fact that I wanted a cheap STM dev board with external RAM.
 After some research I went with Daisy Seed board.
-Obviously the Electrosmith daisy codebase is intented to support their whole line of products which was not my use case.
+Obviously the Electrosmith daisy codebase is intended to support their whole line of products which was not my use case.
 Also their whole setup is C++17 and I wanted to have something working with C++23 to have an opportunity to learn the newer features.

 The project contains the basic stuff (maybe a few more) from original Daisy codebase that are required to blink the onboard led.
 Project uses arm-none-eabi 14.3.1 version so it can be used with C++23.

 Directions:
+Using cmake from build directory: cmake .. -DCMAKE_BUILD_TYPE=Debug make clean <br />
 make <br />
+To flash: make program <br />

-make clean <br />
+Using makefile from project directory: make clean <br />
+make <br />
-make program <br />
+To flash: make program <br />

 All work from parent project folder.
 Debugging is clunky and bugging through make, but works perfectly with VsCode Cortex M debug Addon by marus25.
 For now, I guess gdb scripts are out of the question.